zeusrs/TFC/README.md

     TFC can manages time format and calculation of different time fractions from hours to frames per second.
     Starting from hours you can choose the last time fraction you want to include.
     You can declare this with an even amount of digits from 4 to 8.
-    Just need an input with an unespecific ID and a tfc class that works as follows:
+    Just need an input with an unespecific ID and a tfc class that works as follows: tfc_digits_fps To decalre digits: d + digits amount
-        Generic: tfc_
-        Especific (digits): d_digits
-        Especific (fps): f_fps
+        To decalre fps: f + fps amount

 # Examples
     tfc_d4